andrewpmilne/project-two-xg-football-game/README.md

 - https://fontawesome.com/ (linked in the HTML code for social media icons).
 - https://stackoverflow.com/ (for assistance with code-related queries).
 - https://www.w3.org/ (for guides and tutorials with specific code).
+- https://chatgpt.com/ (for assistance with coding queries and for spotting syntax errors).

 ## Thanks ##
 I would like to thank: